Current premises at Colwick.

 Established in 1860, B. Hague & Co.
 Ltd. are precision engineers manufacturing and supplying a variety of products to the trade and direct to the end user.
-Although trading under the name of Hague the company is owned and run by two brothers, John and Robert Scotton, who are the 4th. generation of Scotton's to be involved in the company.
+Although trading under the name of Hague the company is owned and run by Robert and Pam Scotton, Robert is the 4th. generation of Scotton's to be involved in the company.
 Over the years B. Hague & Company has had to adapt to the changing trading conditions, so from the early days of making parts for hosiery machines, Hague now make industrial and home linking machines, yarn winders, plus many other aids for the machine knitter.
 They have also diversified into the manufacture of camera grip equipment as well as being kept busy with general engineering work.

 It was in 1994 that Hague first started manufacturing camera grip equipment.
 Robert Scotton had been a keen amateur moviemaker for quite a few years and wanted to get some smooth camera movement into his movies, just like the professionals do.
 He looked into purchasing a Jib and Tracking Dolly, but could not believe the price some manufacturers were charging for this type of equipment and soon decided we could produce similar products at a much lower cost.
 Our first Jib was designed for lightweight camcorders to support a maximum weight of 6kg.
 Originally our products were aimed at the enthusiastic amateur moviemaker since Robert, as a member of his local video club and of the IAC ( www.theiac.org.uk ), thought this would be an ideal market.
 Following a review of the Jib in Camcorder User, August 1994, in which it received 95% Gold award, we found the majority of our enquiries came from corporate and professional users who were using heavier full size camcorders, so a Pro-Jib to support heavier camcorders up to 14kg. was introduced.
 Since then we have increased our range of grip equipment for both the professional and amateur user.
 In recent years we have supplied many Colleges, Universities, the BBC, Independent TV companies, Hospitals and Police forces with our camera grip equipment.